Earthquakes on the Congo border raise fears of a second volcano eruption | ExBulletin

 Earthquakes on the Congo border raise fears of a second volcano eruption

-JOMA, Democratic Republic of the Congo (Reuters) – A quake measuring 5.3 shook the border areas between Rwanda and Congo on Tuesday morning, raising concerns about a new eruption in the wake of Saturday’s earthquake that killed at least 32 people, the Rwandan seismic observatory said.
+The Rwanda Seismological Observatory said that a 5.3-magnitude earthquake shook the border lands between Rwanda and Congo on Tuesday morning, raising concerns about a new eruption in the aftermath of Saturday’s earthquake that killed at least 32 people.

-A citizen picks up remains of his house covered in burning lava after the eruption of the volcano of Mount Nyiragongo, near Goma, in the Democratic Republic of the Congo, May 24, 2021.
-Reuters / AJ Alcatante

 Mount Nyiragongo in the Democratic Republic of the Congo, one of the most active and dangerous volcanoes in the world, erupted on Saturday, sending a river of lava toward Goma, a city of nearly two million people.